Skip to main content

-Importance of Hajj in Islam – Meaning, Rituals, Benefits & Who Is Obligated to Perform Hajj
+Importance Of Hajj In Islam – Meaning, Rituals, Benefits & Who Is Obligated To Perform Hajj

-16-Dec-2025 0 Comments 0 Views
+0 Comments

 Hajj is one of the most sacred acts of worship in Islam and represents a lifelong spiritual milestone for Muslims.
 It is not merely a journey to a holy land, but a profound act of obedience, humility, unity, and devotion to Allah.
 Every Muslim who is physically, financially, and mentally capable is obligated to perform Hajj at least once in their lifetime.